griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/04_creating_images.md

 ### Imports

 To use the Driver, Engine, and Task we'll need to add them to our `imports` section in `app.py`.
-You'll modify `griptape.tasks` to inlude `ImageGenerationTask`, and add imports for the Driver and Engine.
+You'll modify `griptape.tasks` to include `ImageGenerationTask`, and add imports for the Driver and Engine.

 ```python hl_lines="5-7"
 # ...